kevinalh/kevinalh.github.io/_posts/2016-09-04-closure-and-interior-of-a-set.markdown

 Similarly, the **interior**, denoted $$A^o$$ or $$int(A)$$ is the biggest open set contained in A, or:
 $$ \bigcup \{ F \subset X: F \text{ is open and } F \subset A \} $$

 These definitions have some very useful equivalences, some of which are given as the definition in Analysis courses due to their geometric appeal.
+We'll talk about them later.
+First, here are some properties.

 Properties
 ===